ibakshay/github-actions-ci/README.md

 ```
 #### Setting up Matrix build

 One of the feature of GitHub Actions CI which I personally like the most is the Matrix build.
-The matrix build will allow us to test in multiple versions of the node.js App and we can build not only on `Linux` but   accross `macOS`, `Windows` and `Linux` and that's really very cool 😎.
+The matrix build will allow us to test in multiple versions of the node.js App and we can build not only on `Linux` but   accross `macOS`, `Windows` and `Linux` in parallel and that's really very cool 😎.

 ```yaml
 jobs: